Did you know the average person spends 90,000 hours at work in a lifetime? That breaks down to about a third of your entire life.

 Without systems and techniques that help manage incoming calls, it’d be nearly impossible for your sales team to be on the same page — plus, you’ll frustrate tons of potential customers and likely lose them.
 Learn this call center terminology to stay on top of your game.

 💡 Here’s what that means: If the max pacing ratio is set to 1:6, the dialer will dial out six contacts for each available agent at most.
-That means for every agent, the number of dialed calls will be between one and six.
+This ensures a balance between the workload and agent availability.
+The pacing ratio plays a significant role in optimizing agent productivity, reducing idle time, and enhancing the efficiency of outbound call operations in call centers.

-33. Power dialer: Call centers use a power dialer when agents place calls one after the other instantly.
+33. Power dialer: Call centers use a power dialer when agents place calls one after another instantly.
 In case the number is busy, disconnected, or there’s no answer, the power dialer places the next number to call without any delay or input from the agent.
+This system is suitable for high-volume call centers, and it prioritizes quantity over quality.

-35. Progressive dialer: An automated dialing technique where the display dialer presents a customer’s contact information to an agent before dialing the number.
-This way, the agent has time to review the information before the dialer automatically places the call.
+35. Preview dialer: An automated dialing technique where the display dialer presents a customer’s contact information to an agent before dialing the number.
+This way, the agent has time to review the information before the dialer automatically places the call, thus personalizing the experience.

 5️⃣ Productivity and optimization